MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 ## Event processing and analytics layer

-Data generated by devices can be processed before sending it to the IoT Solution or within the IoT Solution.
+Data generated by devices can be processed before sending it to the IoT solution or within the IoT solution.
 The data processing can contain translation, contextualization, filtering and routing, or more advanced analytics like trend analysis or anomaly detections.

 ### Optimize on edge versus cloud processing